joemoose/dungeoneers.d20/docs/play.md

 When you describe your character doing something risky with an essential but uncertain outcome, the GM may ask you to make an **attribute save** to determine whether you succeed.
 The GM will describe possible complications or outcomes to help in your decision-making.

-To make an attribute check, roll a **d20** and compare the result to the applicable attribute score:
+**To make an attribute save…**

+Roll **d20** and add the applicable attribute score **modifier (MOD)** to the result:

+- **If you roll 15 or more**, you succeed without any complications.
+- **If you roll 10 to 14**, you succeed but with an unexpected complication.
-- If the result is **less than or equal to** your attribute score, your character **succeeds** at their action.
+- **If the result is 9 or less**, you fail.
-- If the result **exceeds the score**, your character **fails**.

-Note that given sufficient time, relevant skill or training, and proper equipment, your actions will generally always succeed—the GM won't be calling for an attribute save.
-However, if one of these three requirements is missing, that would require an attribute save to determine an outcome.
-If two or more of the requirements are missing, the action is essentially impossible.
-It's time to think of a new approach.
+Note that given sufficient time, relevant skill or training, and the proper equipment, your actions will generally always succeed—the GM won't call for an attribute save.

+However, if one of these three requirements is missing, that would require an attribute save to determine the outcome.
+The action would be impossible if two or more of these requirements were missing.
+It'd be time to think of a new approach.

 ### Using Attributes